Harald Ertl: Formula One career

-In 1975, sponsorship obtained from Warsteiner had allowed him to drive a Hesketh 308 in Formula One, prepared by Hesketh Racing in Warsteiner's golden livery.
+In 1975, sponsorship obtained from Warsteiner had allowed Ertl to drive a Hesketh 308 in Formula One, prepared by Hesketh Racing in Warsteiner's golden livery.
 In his debut at the German Grand Prix, he finished 8th.
 He went on to retire in his home GP, then finished ninth at Monza.

 Encouraged by these results, a full season with Hesketh was planned for 1976.
-In the South African Grand Prix he qualified in the last row and finished 15th.
+In the South African Grand Prix, Ertl qualified in the last row and finished 15th.
 The next races saw him either not qualify at all, or at the back of the grid, with early retirements due to mechanical failures.
 Despite not being satisfied with the value the team gave him for the money, he almost scored a point when coming in seventh at the 1976 British Grand Prix, albeit three laps down.

 Two weeks later at the 1976 German Grand Prix, Ertl was one of the four drivers who helped pull Niki Lauda from his burning Ferrari after Lauda's infamous crash during the second lap of the race.
 The rest of the season saw two more eighth places finishes as highlights, at home and at the wet Japanese Grand Prix.

-Ertl continued with Hesketh for a third season, taking in some European races, finishing 9th at the 1977 Belgian Grand Prix.
+Ertl continued with Hesketh for a third season, taking in some European races, finishing ninth at the 1977 Belgian Grand Prix.
 He left Hesketh after the 1977 French Grand Prix where he again failed to qualify for the race.

 For a few races in 1978, Ertl entered with Ensign, but things were even worse there, with the cars failing to finish or even worst, when he did not survive prequalifying at Monza.
 At the same event, he got another chance with the spare car of German-language ATS team, as regular driver Jochen Mass injured himself in the pre-Monza test a few days prior.
 He still failed to make the cut.

 Two years later, Ertl tried once again with ATS in the 1980 German Grand Prix with the same result.
 The last Formula One Grand Prix he took part in was the 1978 Austrian Grand Prix, in his home country.

-While not racing F1, Ertl was still racing in F2 albeit with very little success.
+While not racing F1, Ertl was still racing in F2, albeit with very little success.
 In these three seasons, he finished just once in the top six.